lamhq/domain-check/README.md

 - The Python script that perform domain checking will run on the background
 - The API documentation (Swagger UI) will be available at [http://localhost:3000/api/docs](http://localhost:3000/api/docs)

+## Local Development Setup

+To set up development environment and run services locally, please refer to the `README.md` file within each service's directory.

 ## System Architecture

 The system is composed of several services:

 - **Web App**: A React SPA web for end-users.
+Located in `apps/web`.
 - **API App**: A NestJS backend that provides functionalities for the web.
+Located in `apps/api`.
 - **Database**: a PostgreSQL database for storing user data and domain check history.
 - **Message Broker**: enables asynchronous, decoupled communication between the API app and the **validator**.
 - **Validator**: A Python script that listen for domain check requests from the message broker, performs validation, and publishes results back.
+Located in `apps/validator`.

 ### How it work?